joshcanhelp/josh-to-11/input/symlinked/posts/2009-02-05-website-page-titles-how-to-pick-one-and-what-they-are-for.md

 ---
-title: "Website page titles - how to pick one and what they are for"
+title: Website page titles - how to pick one and what they are for
-excerpt: "Sometimes it’s the things you don’t see that make the biggest difference."
+excerpt: Sometimes it’s the things you don’t see that make the biggest difference.
-modified: 2016-10-20 16:44:19
+modified: 2016-10-20T16:44:19.000Z
-tags: ["SEO", "Web Strategy"]
-featured_img:
 wpid: 573
+tags:
+  - SEO
+  - Web Strategy
+featured_img: null
 ---